Tailoring Germanium Heterostructures for Quantum Devices with Machine Learning

 \paragraph{Machine learning-optimized Si bump.--} We first maximize SOI in Ge+ channels comprising a single smooth Si-poor bump placed a few nm below the top $\varepsilon$-SiGe barrier, see Fig.~\ref{fig:inputs}(a).
 We optimize $9$ structural parameters: the bump thickness $w$ and amplitude $A$ (directly connected to its Si content), the barrier-bump distance $d$, the Si content $x$ in the $\varepsilon$-Si$_{x}$Ge$_{1-x}$ barrier, the residual epitaxial in-plane strain $\varepsilon_\parallel$ in Ge, the applied electric field $F_z$, the interface broadening of the top barrier $4\tau_i$, and the broadening of the upper (lower) side of bump $4\tau_+$ ($4\tau_-$).
 The Si concentration profile $x(z)$ at each interface is modeled by the logistic function $x(z) = x_\mathrm{T} + (x_\mathrm{B}-x_\mathrm{T})\left(1+e^{-z/(4\tau)}\right)^{-1}$, where $x_\mathrm{T}$ ($x_\mathrm{B}$) is the concentration away from the top (bottom) of the interface.

 We adopt multi-objective Bayesian optimization~\cite{gardner2018gpytorch,Note1} to chart the Pareto front of structural parameters that maximize $\beta_2$ and simultaneously minimize instabilities from electric-field fluctuations by maximizing $\log (|\partial^2\beta_2/\partial F_z^2|^{-1})$.
-The exploration is successful in efficiently identifying numerous optimal solutions (see Fig.~S11 in \cite{Note1}).
+The exploration is successful in efficiently identifying numerous optimal solutions (see Fig.~S13 in \cite{Note1}).
 For all identified candidates, we adjust $F_z$ to ensure $\partial \beta_2/\partial F_z = 0$ and keep the heterostructure with the highest $\beta_2$.
 The specifications of the optimized Ge$+$ are shown in the first column of Table \ref{tab:params}.

-The corresponding energy dispersion and spin splitting $E_\textrm{so}$ is shown in Fig.~\ref{fig:inputs}(c), comparing it with unstrained Ge (without bumps) and state-of-the-art $\varepsilon$-Ge at the same gate field.
-The optimal values of $\beta_2$ are reported in Table \ref{tab:params}.
-The direct comparison of these heterostructures indicates a $\sim 40$-times increase in SOI compared to unstrained Ge and $4$ orders of magnitude enhancement compared to $\varepsilon$-Ge.

-However, the optimal Si bump configuration has a relatively small HH-LH energy gap [see inset in Fig. \ref{fig:inputs}(c)] that restricts $E_\mathrm{so}(\mathbf{k})$ to wavevectors below the HH-LH anti-crossing, i.e., $k\lesssim 0.03\,\mathrm{nm}^{-1}$.
-This limitation partially offsets the SOI enhancement provided by the bump, motivating a trade-off between large SOI and large HH–LH gap.
+The SOI enhancement is $\sim 40$-fold compared to unstrained Ge and $4$ orders of magnitude larger compared to $\varepsilon$-Ge.
+However, it has a relatively small $\Delta_1$ gap, which prevents $E_\mathrm{so}(\mathbf{k})$ from increasing at the prescribed $k^3$-rate past a HH-LH anti-crossing near $k\sim 0.03\,\mathrm{nm}^{-1}$ (see Fig. S2~\cite{Note1}) and limits its value to $E_\mathrm{so}\sim 0.4\,\mathrm{meV}$ at larger momenta.
+This limitation partially offsets the SOI enhancement provided by the bump, motivating a trade-off between large SOI and large HH-LH gap.

-\paragraph{Optimal SOI with Si spikes .--} To increase the HH-LH gap while maintaining large SOI, we consider a different structure comprising two sharp Si-rich spikes ($50\,\%$ Si) a few monolayers thick ($\sim 0.5\,\mathrm{nm}$) located at distances $d_1$ and $d_2$ below the top $\varepsilon$-Si$_{0.2}$Ge$_{0.8}$ barrier, see Fig. \ref{fig:inputs}(b).
+\paragraph{Ge+ with Si spikes.--} To increase $\Delta_1$ while maintaining large SOI, we consider a different structure comprising two sharp Si-rich spikes ($50\,\%$ Si) a few monolayers thick ($\sim 0.5\,\mathrm{nm}$) located at distances $d_1$ and $d_2$ respectively, below the top $\varepsilon$-Si$_{0.2}$Ge$_{0.8}$ barrier, see Fig. \ref{fig:inputs}(b).
 Importantly, integrating such Si spikes is experimentally feasible with mainstream chemical vapor deposition processes by exploiting self-saturating growth of Si on Ge at low temperature~\cite{scappucci_buried-channel_2023}.
 We restrict ourselves to two spikes to limit challenges in fabrication, sources of alloy disorder, and strain-relaxation hotspots in the Ge channel.
+We also note the inclusion of a bottom $\varepsilon$-Si$_{0.1}$Ge$_{0.9}$ barrier a distance $l_z$ below the top barrier to enhance $\Delta_j$.